Critical Fluctuations at Finite-Time Dynamical Phase Transition: Introduction

-Using a finite-size scaling analysis \cite{fisher_barber}, we calculate the critical exponents associated with the magnetization and the magnetic susceptibility and show that their values are consistent with those of the two-dimensional Ising universality class at equilibrium.
-This provides further evidence that, akin to the mean-field model, critical properties of finite-time dynamical phase transitions in short-range models are identical to those of its equilibrium counterpart.
+Using a finite-size scaling analysis \cite{fisher_barber}, we calculate the critical exponents associated with the magnetization and the magnetic susceptibility.
+We show that the values of these exponents are consistent with those of the two-dimensional Ising universality class at equilibrium, when the initial temperature approaches the critical point.
+This behavior is akin to that of the mean-field model, where the critical exponents of finite-time dynamical phase transitions are identical to those of their equilibrium counter parts.
+For initial temperatures away from the critical point, however, we find that the critical exponents depart from the equilibrium values.
+This indicates that, on the lattice, finite-time dynamical phase transitions are non-equilibrium transitions in their own right, whose critical properties are generally distinct from those at equilibrium.

-The paper is organized as follows: In Section~\ref{sec:background}, we discuss the model and our methodology, and explain them by reviewing the well-known equilibrium phase transition in the two-dimensional Ising model.
+The paper is organized as follows: In Sec.~\ref{sec:background}, we discuss the model and our methodology, and explain them by reviewing the well-known equilibrium phase transition in the two-dimensional Ising model.
 We also review the occurrence of the finite-time dynamical phase transitions in the mean-field version of the model.
-In Section~\ref{sec:results}, we present our main results characterizing the critical properties of the nearest-neighbor Ising model.
-We draw our conclusions in the final Section~\ref{sec:conclusion} of the paper.
+In Sec.~\ref{sec:results}, we present our main results characterizing the critical properties of the nearest-neighbor Ising model.
+We draw our conclusions in Sec.~\ref{sec:conclusion}.
+The numerical values for the critical time and the critical exponents are summarized in Appendix A.